Reviews You Can Rely On

 We originally worried that the more powerful products would have lower operating times, but our tests showed this wasn't necessarily the case.
 While the average product didn't reach the hour mark, some of the more subtle factors may persuade a buying decision.
 The biggest consideration is that we don't always need to run the Dysons on high.
 They can easily tackle most messes on low, and frankly, high is too darn hard to push anyway.

 Also, don't be duped by the Homeika battery life while using on max.
-It outshined the competition because there isn't a lot of extra power boost between the two settings.
+Like the Levoit, It outshined the competition because there isn't a lot of extra power boost between the two settings.
 After stepping away from the popular Shark and Dyson brands, the competition starts to near the 30-minute mark, which isn't enough time to get much done.

 The battery runtime of the Vertex is virtually the same, standing still as it is actively vacuuming, which is about 48 minutes on average in low-power mode.